-The League of Women Voters of Florida has endorsed a proposed amendment to Florida’s constitution that would protect hundreds of thousands of acres of land needed to ensure the state’s clean water supply and wildlife habitat for generations to come.
+The League of Women Voters of Florida endorsed a proposed amendment to Florida’s constitution in 2014 that protects hundreds of thousands of acres of land needed to ensure the state’s clean water supply and wildlife habitat for generations to come.

-The amendment would dedicate one-third of existing documentary stamp tax, which is paid when real estate is sold, to restore the Everglades, protect drinking water sources, and revive the state’s historic commitment to protecting natural lands and wildlife through the Florida Forever Program.
-The amendment would provide more than $5 billion for water and land conservation in Florida over the next 10 years without any tax increase.
-It would take effect in 2015 and expire in 2035.
+The amendment dedicates one-third of existing documentary stamp tax to restore the Everglades; protect drinking water sources; and revive the state’s historic commitment to protecting natural lands and wildlife through the Florida Forever Program.

-At least 683,000 petitions signed and verified by the supervisors of elections are needed to get the Water and Land legacy proposal on the ballot in 2014.
+LWVF worked diligently to obtain thousands of the 683,000 signed and verified petitions which were needed to get the Water and Land legacy proposal on the ballot and passed in 2014.

 A bill that would have allowed offshore drilling for oil in Florida’s waters was shelved during the 2010 legislative session; this happened after the BP oil disaster occurred in Louisiana.
 The League has opposed offshore drilling, as well as drilling in the Everglades.
 One of the environmental groups in Florida is circulating petitions for a permanent ban on oil drilling in Florida waters between the mean high tide line and the outermost boundaries of the Florida territorial seas.